sahiga/developer.box.com/guides/embed/ui-elements/preview.md

 file: {...}       // Box file object with properties defined in file.js
 ```

-* `navigate` event will be fired when navigation happens.
-The event includes the
-  file ID of the file being navigated to, and this event will fire before
+* `navigate` event will be triggered when navigation happens.
+The event includes the file ID of the file being navigated to, and this event will trigger before `load`.
-  `load`.
-* `notification` event will be fired when either the preview wrapper or one of
-  the viewers wants to notify something like a warning or non-fatal error.
-The
-  event data will contain:
+* `notification` event will be triggered when either the preview wrapper or one of the viewers wants to notify something like a warning or non-fatal error.
+The event data will contain:

 ```js
 message: 'message', // Message to show
 type: 'warning'    // 'warning', 'notice', or 'error'
 ```

-* `viewerevent` Each viewer will fire its own sets of events.
-For example, the
-  Image viewer will fire `rotate` or `resize`, etc. while other viewers may fire
-  another set of events.
-The preview wrapper will also re-emit events at the
-  preview level, with event data containing:
+* `viewerevent` Each viewer will trigger its own sets of events.
+For example, the Image viewer will trigger `rotate` or `resize`, etc. while other viewers may trigger another set of events.
+The preview wrapper will also re-emit events at the preview level, with event data containing:

 ```js
 event: EVENTNAME,         // Event name